 - Switch up the tempo or mix two different sounds together.

 - Keep your volume conversational.
 Birds have great hearing and loud noises will scare them away.

-- Kissing the back of your hand in quick succession, will give you squeaky, chickadee-like sound.
+- Kissing the back of your hand in quick succession will give you a squeaky, chickadee-like sound.

-Avoid pishing in sensitive areas like rare-bird sites and during breeding/nesting months.
+*Important* Avoid pishing in sensitive areas like rare-bird sites and during breeding/nesting months.
 There are areas where this practice is prohibited because of the stress and disruption it induces.
 Always allow birds to return to normal activities after briefly viewing them.
-Practice respect and good judgement.
+Practice respect and good judgment.